rohitaragde/FitTrack/README.md

 ![Visualization](images/visualize_01.png)

 ![Visualization](images/visualize_02.png)

 ![Visualization](images/visualize_03.png)

 ![Visualization](images/visualize_05.png)

 ![Visualization](images/visualize_06.png)

 ![Visualization](images/visulize_07.png)

 10. ## Results & Future Work

+We processed FitBit data alongside sleep data to extract insights into activity levels, step counts, calorie counts, and sleep quality.
+Through comprehensive analysis, we identified trends such as user engagement patterns, focus on sedentary activities, and correlations between activity and sleep.
+This analysis serves as a foundation for future trend forecasting and deeper analysis, guiding potential enhancements to the FitBit app and related health products

 ### Identified Trends
 - Use of the FitBit app for tracking sedentary activities (81.3%) indicates a focus on monitoring daily routines rather than health-conscious behaviors.